Prosen-Ghosh/llm_demo/60-day-bootcamp/day-5-14/ai-observability/README.md

 *   **Grafana**: A visualization and analytics software.
 It allows you to query, visualize, alert on, and explore your metrics.
 It can be connected to Prometheus as a data source.
 *   **Docker Compose**: The `docker-compose.yml` file is used to orchestrate the deployment of Prometheus and Grafana containers.
 *   **Ollama Exporter**: A custom exporter that scrapes metrics from an Ollama instance and exposes them in a format that Prometheus can understand.
 This is useful for monitoring the performance and resource usage of your local AI models.
-*   **Weaviate**: A vector database used to store and retrieve vector embeddings for the RAG pipeline.
+*   **Weaviate**: A vector database used to store and retrieve vector embeddings.
+In this project, it's a standalone component for demonstrating database observability.
 *   **weaviate-seed**: A service that seeds the Weaviate database with initial data.
+*   **Loki**: A log aggregation system designed to store and query logs from all your applications and infrastructure.
+*   **Promtail**: An agent that ships the contents of local logs to a private Loki instance.

 ## Project Structure